Vish501/Streamlit-Project/README.md

 # Streamlit Projects
-A collection of projects using the Streamlit Python library
+A collection of projects using the Streamlit library for Python